mauriciopoppe/blog/site/content/notes/computer-graphics/transformation-matrices/transformation-matrix.md

 ---
 title: "Transformation matrix"
 date: 2015-10-15 13:00:00
+description: |
+  A linear transformation can be represented with a matrix which transforms vectors from one space to another.
+Transformation matrices allow arbitrary transformations to be displayed in the same format.
+Also matrices can be multiplied to enable [composition](../combining-transformations).
+This article covers how to think and reason about these matrices and the way we can represent them (row vectors vs column vectors).
+image: /images/scaling-rotation-translation.png
+tags: ["computer graphics", "transformation matrix", "2d", "3d", "linear algebra", "geometry"]
 references:
   - "Dunn, F. and Parberry, I. (2002).
 3D math primer for graphics and game development.
 Plano, Tex.: Wordware Pub."
   - "Shirley, P. and Ashikhmin, M. (2005).
 Fundamentals of computer graphics.
 Wellesley, Mass.: AK Peters."